cdhogan/DFT-basics/5_Al_surface/4_top_charge/README.md

 - Accumulation may appear between multiple Al atoms and O, indicating shared bonding.

 Charge transfer direction:
-- If electrons accumulate around O, and deplete near Al, this means O is accepting electrons from Al (expected for electronegative atoms like O).
+- If electrons accumulate around O, and deplete near Al, this means O is accepting electrons from Al (this is expected for electronegative atoms like O).

 1. Average plot